flowerio/aframe-tilt-turn/README.md

 ## Technical Details

 - This component detects camera angle on the `z axis`.
-- It auto-rotates with A-Frame's built-in `Look Controls`, using the `yawObject.rotation.y`.
+- It auto-rotates with A-Frame's built-in `look-controls`, using the `yawObject.rotation.y`.
 - Has no effect on desktop or Oculus/Vive scenes.
 Works only on mobile devices via `AFRAME.utils.isMobile()`.

 ## Credits